codingtmd/gamify-ai-town/README.md

 ## 👁️Learn More

 There are quite a lot free resources of 2d game asset.
 You can find the best to match your game.
+Here is a good recommendation:

 - OpenGameArt.org: This website is a highly popular resource library that offers a large collection of free game graphics, audio, and other assets.
 All resources are free to use, but please review the licensing terms before using each resource.
-Website: [OpenGameArt.org]
-- Kenney.nl: Kenney provides a wide range of free game assets, including 2D images, 3D models, sounds, and sound effects.
-Their library is extensive, and all assets are free for personal and commercial projects.
-Website: [Kenney.nl]
-- itch.io: This is a very popular indie game marketplace.
-In addition to games, many developers also share free and paid game assets on itch.io.
-You can find many high-quality 2D game resources here.
-Website: [itch.io]
-- CraftPix.net: CraftPix provides many free and paid 2D game assets, including characters, backgrounds, props, tilesets, and more.
-Website: [CraftPix.net]
-- Lospec: Offers a variety of pixel art resources and tools, including palettes, tutorials, and free assets for download.
-Website: [Lospec.net]
+Website: [OpenGameArt.org].
+For example, the pirate in the game is coming from here(https://opengameart.org/content/pirate-1)